 And then we have Gersh, a sweaty TAG-obsessed student played by pre-Re-Animator (1985) Bruce Abbot, who just happens to be the five year champion of the game.
 When a fluke shot had him "killed" by a lucky noob, Gresh loses it and begins playing the game with a single rule change: he'll be using a real gun.
 One by one, he kills off his targets and soon, it's down to just him and our lovely psych major, and the "real" fun starts...

-TAG is cheesy at its fullest, but it's also has the fortunate luck of being creative and, for some, fun; the plot is new for a dorm-built slasher flick, in which by using this unusual game as a backdrop gave the film it's own unique taste that made it rarely boring while the killings aren't going on.
+TAG is cheesy at its fullest, but it also has the fortunate luck of being creative and fun; the plot is new for a dorm-built slasher flick, in which by using this unusual game as a backdrop gave the film it's own unique taste that made it rarely boring while the killings aren't going on.
 Some of the fun elements that made this film watchable includes how each TAG player go on with their hunting gimmicks, often have us going through Porkies or Revenge of the Nerds like antics where kids are awfully carefree, weird and cheeky for campus students such as a guy who plays the game with his pet rat named Ratatoille (no joking!) and Police Academy's Michael Winslow as a student who makes the same weird noises as his character from the aforementioned comedy hit.